sealldeveloper/sealldev-chirpy/_posts/2024-3-15-constellation-htb.md

 ## Task 2
 > What was the name of the file sent to the suspected insider threat?

-The PDF were given is intended for the insider threat.
+The PDF we're given is intended for the insider threat.

 Answer: <mark>NDA_Instructions.pdf</mark>